-Whistleblowing – an opportunity for everyone to promote the lawful, fair, open and transparent functioning of the institution through the right to express one’s opinion freely.
+Whistleblowing – an opportunity for everyone to promote lawful, fair, open, and transparent functioning of an institution through the right to express one’s opinion freely.

-Whistleblower – a natural person who provides information on a possible violation which may harm the public interests if the person considers this information to be true and it has become known to him or her while fulfilling the official duties or establishing legal relations related to the fulfilment of official duties, or while being in traineeship, and who might be subjected to adverse effects due to the provision of such information.
+Whistleblower – a natural person who provides information on a possible violation which may harm the public interests if the person considers this information to be true and it has been obtained while fulfilling the work duties or establishing legal relations related to the fulfilment of work duties or while being in traineeship, and who might be subjected to adverse effects due to the provision of such information.

-Any employee of an institution may inform of any alleged violation of public interests in the operation of that institution in order to prevent it in time before the reputation of the institution is compromised, it has incurred losses or the competent national authorities are involved.
-It is an employee who can notice potential infringements and, by virtue of his/her professional knowledge and experience, assess the hazards involved.
+To prevent, eradicate or eliminate an activity possibly violating public interest in a timely manner or before the reputation of the institution is compromised, losses have been caused or the competent authorities are involved, any employee of the Central Statistical Bureau of Latvia (hereinafter – the CSB) may report it.
+It is the employee who can notice potential infringements and, by virtue of his/her professional knowledge and experience, assess the hazards involved.

-After receiving the whistleblower’s report, the whistleblower’s personal data are pseudonymised.
+When the report is received, the whistleblower’s personal data are pseudonymised.

-The whistleblower’s personal data, the whistleblower’s report and the written or material evidence attached thereto, as well as the whistleblowing materials have the status of restricted access information.
+The personal data of the whistleblower, the report and the written/material evidence attached thereto, as well as the materials for examining the whistleblower's report are classified as restricted access information.

-Any person (institution) who has received or performs any activity with a whistleblower's report has the responsibility to ensure adequate protection of the whistleblower's personal data.
-The whistleblower’s personal data may be transferred only to persons (institutions) who need it for the examination of the whistleblower's report or for the examination of an infringement case on the basis thereof or for the protection of the whistleblower or his/her relatives.
-For more information about the whistleblower’s protection, please visit the website trauksmescelejs.lv, section on protection (Latvian).
+Any person (institution) who receives or performs any action on a whistleblower's report is obliged to ensure proper protection of the whistleblower's personal data.
+Personal data of a whistleblower may be transferred only to persons (institutions) using it to examine whistleblower's report or investigate an infringement case initiated on the basis thereof, or for the protection of the whistleblower or his/her relatives.